qiskit-community/qrmi/dependencies/direct_access_client/README.md

 > [!CAUTION]
 > Insecure HTTPS request is being made by this feature.
 Disabling DANGER_TLS_SKIP_CERT_VERIFY is strongly advised for production.

+### features = ["iqp_retry_ppolicy"]

+Enable retry behavior consistent with the IBM Quantum Platform when execution lanes are full.
+Rather than returning an HTTP 429 error, the client library automatically retries job submission.

 ## Programming Guide